amorima/generative_design/Final Project/readme.md

 I chose to work with a visual identity called **Hoot**, originally created during the Design Fundamentals course unit.
 The main goal of this project was to build a program that uses generative design to produce assets which can be reused in various graphic and multimedia contexts.

-This folder contains two files:

-- **`hoot_initial_design.pde`** – Demonstrates the first iteration of this design.
-It renders a black background, displays the original logo colors, and includes an interactive feature where the logo’s eyes follow the mouse cursor.
-- **`hoot_final_design.pde`** – Contains the final version of the project, showcasing a wide range of features accessible via the commands below:
+- **`final project.pde`** – Contains the final version of the project, showcasing a wide range of features accessible via the commands below:

 **Keys**:
 - **c**: Capture the current frame in SVG and PNG.